alexmcdonald1124/Risk-Builder/README.md

+# Risk Builder

-# A script for checking IP addresses against multiple data sources to build a risk score.
+A script for checking IP addresses against multiple data sources to build a risk score.

 ## Setup